-As well as editing Moving Pictures Film Club Tim works as a freelance film critic, writing for Total Film, JumpCut Online and various other outlets.
-He’s also a screenwriter and was a finalist for the Newblood 2018 competition run in conjunction with FrightFest.
+As well as editing Moving Pictures Film Club Tim works as a freelance film critic, writing for Total Film, Second Sight Films and various other outlets.
+He’s also a screenwriter, with his first feature The Night Letters recently winning Filmarket Hub’s 2021 Script Contest.

 Amy is a film and TV writer, who typically writes for Digital Spy.
 She has also penned pieces for publications such as SciFiNow, RadioTimes and Total Film, and is big into survival dramas, campy – and often blood-soaked – supernatural horror, teen-centred Netflix shows and Disney movies.